A positive mindset is needed for securing a NED appointment

 Resilience: bouncing back from adversity, disappointment, and failure instead of giving up.

-- Use rejection as motivation to better yourself and work towards achieving success in the future.
+• Use rejection as motivation to better yourself and work towards future success.

 Conclusion

-Securing your first NED appointment, for most, is a challenging process.
-Gaining a subsequent board role or even developing a board portfolio can be equally difficult.
-Over time and faced with rejection after rejection, it is easy to lose confidence and motivation.
+Securing your first NED appointment is, for most, a challenging process.
+Securing a subsequent board role, or even building a board portfolio, can be equally difficult.
+Over time, and faced with rejection after rejection, it is easy to lose confidence and motivation.
 However, by following these five tips, you can begin to reposition yourself to make the most of any opportunities that come your way.
-Remember to remain optimistic, gain feedback, stay motivated with a positive mindset, network and build relationships, and constantly work on improving your skills and experience.
+Remember to remain optimistic, seek feedback, stay motivated with a positive mindset, network and build relationships, and continually work to improve your skills and experience.
 With the right mindset, you will be well on your way to securing your first NED appointment and even a portfolio of board roles.

 Related Articles